EDU Partner Organization delivers Exemplary Anti-Genocide Programs

-It is with great pride that the Intergovernmental Organization EDU reports on the outstanding efforts of its Partner Organization, 'The Budapest Centre for the International Prevention of Genocide and Mass Atrocities', in its program to raise awareness of the threat of this scourge of modern times over the last 5 years
+It is with great pride that the Intergovernmental Organization EDU reports on the outstanding efforts of its Partner Organization, 'The Budapest Centre for the International Prevention of Genocide and Mass Atrocities', in programs to raise awareness of the threat of this scourge of modern times over the last 5 years

 2014, which was the 20th Anniversary of the Rwandan genocide, saw the formal Memorandum of Understanding with EDU in November of that year.
 Since then the Chair of the Budapest Centre Dr. Gyorgy Tatar, ably assisted by the Director of Research and Cooperation Enzo Maria Le Fevre Cervini, has instituted an impressive program of education and development to further the aims of the organization.

 2015 was a particularly relevant year to redouble efforts to educate about Genocide and Mass Atrocities being the 20th Anniversary of the The Srebrenica massacre and the 70th Anniversary of the liberation of concentration camps in Auschwitz, Stutthof, Sachsenhausen, Ravensbrueck, Dora-Mittelbau, Flossenbürg, Dachau, Mauthausen, Neuengamme and Bergen-Belsen.

 His Excellency Irving-Levance the Secretary-General of EDU, who was himself a childhood refugee, points out that it is important not to regard Genocide and Mass Atrocities as if they are simply historical topics.
 Current world events place large parts of the globe and large population masses at risk of similar events unfolding.